agentinit/contextcalc/README.md

-# contextcalc
+# ContextCalc

-A fast CLI tool for analyzing codebase structure and token counts for LLM context management.
+Tree like CLI tool for analyzing codebase structure and token counts for LLM context management.

 ## Installation